Sellesta/Sellesta/README.md

 ## ✉️ Get In Touch

-If you're hiring or collaborating on something exciting in AI, devtools, or clean frontend systems — let's chat!
+If you're hiring or collaborating on something exciting in AI, Data Engineering and Analysis, devtools, or clean frontend systems — let's chat!

 📬 [Send me a message on LinkedIn](https://www.linkedin.com/in/moses-wanjema-a43253133/)